josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 Removes any tracks except the bone Transform track from the animations.

-Removes Position tracks other than root_bone and scale_base_bone defined in [skeletonprofile](https://docs.godotengine.org/en/stable/classes/class_skeletonprofile.html#class-skeletonprofile) from the animations.
+Removes Position tracks other than `root_bone` and `scale_base_bone` defined in [skeletonprofile](https://docs.godotengine.org/en/stable/classes/class_skeletonprofile.html#class-skeletonprofile) from the animations.
 In [skeletonprofilehumanoid](https://docs.godotengine.org/en/stable/classes/class_skeletonprofilehumanoid.html#class-skeletonprofilehumanoid), this means that to remove Position tracks other than "Root" and "Hips".
-Since Godot 4.0+, animations include Bone Rest in the Transform value.
+Since Godot 4, animations include Bone Rest in the Transform value.
 If you disable this option, the animation may change the body shape unpredictably.

 Removes unmapped bone Transform tracks from the animations.